 - Arhra's rebellion against the other Asur was also strongly implied to be inspired by this trope.

-- Angron held a deep grudge against the Emperor for saving only him and leaving his own men to die.
-Eventually he and his chapter pledge their allegiance to Khorne really quick.
+- Angron held a deep grudge against the Emperor for teleporting him out the day just before the Slave Rebellion, saving only him and leaving his own men to die (and making him look like a coward).
+Eventually, he and his chapter pledge their allegiance to Khorne really quick.

 - In the Knights of the Old Republic games, and other accompanying media, this is pretty much the catalyst for Jedi involvement in the Mandalorian War- and thus, the reason for the Jedi Civil War.

-- In Kingdom Hearts 358 Days Over 2, it is Axel's evasiveness about Xion and Roxas' natures that directly leads to Roxas' leaving the Organization.
+- Kingdom Hearts: 358/2 Days: it is Axel's evasiveness about Xion and Roxas' natures that directly leads to Roxas' leaving the Organization.
 For the most part, Axel keeps the information under his hat because he believes it to be something Roxas ''really'' doesn't need to know.
 That doesn't stop it from undermining Roxas' trust in him, though.

-- Done again in Birth by Sleep: if Master Eraqus had simply told Terra that "Xehanort is evil and he's using Ven to further his plot" instead of outright attacking Ven while Terra watched, the two of them might not have had to fight each other, and unfortunately, this Rage Against the Mentor went a bit farther than most did.
+- Kingdom Hearts: Birth by Sleep: if Master Eraqus had simply told Terra that "Xehanort is evil and he's using Ven to further his plot" instead of outright attacking Ven while Terra watched, the two of them might not have had to fight each other, and unfortunately, this Rage Against the Mentor went a bit farther than most did.
 To his credit, he does seem to realize he's made a mistake and both of them are immediately regretful.

 - Worm has a version of this in Taylor's decision after Armsmaster outs that she is a mole in the Undersiders.

-- Interestingly enough, it's subverted when Dick Grayson becomes Nightwing.
-Here, it isn't because he's angry at Bruce, it's because he felt the need to grow up and become his own man.
-And because he's now the team leader.
+- Interestingly enough, it's averted when Dick Grayson becomes Nightwing.
+Here, it isn't because he's angry at Bruce, it's because he felt the need to grow up and become his own man and because he's now the team leader.

 - In the DCAU, Dick Grayson quitting as Robin and becoming Nightwing instead was a result of one of these.
 Although the two patched up things somewhat later, Batman Beyond implies he's still somewhat bitter about this, seventy years later.

-- Twilight Sparkle gets a very short one of these, barely a scene long, in the third season episode "Keep Calm and Flutter On" of My Little Pony: Friendship is Magic.
-When Celestia brings Discord to Ponyville and tells the Mane 6 that she expects them to reform him (for the uninformed, Discord is somewhere between a Trickster Archetype and the Equestria equivalent of Satan), Twilight promptly screams a query of Celestia's sanity right in the Princess's face.
+- Twilight Sparkle gets a very short one of these, barely a scene long, in the third season episode "Keep Calm and Flutter On" of My Little Pony: Friendship Is Magic.
+When Celestia brings Discord to Ponyville and tells the Mane 6 that she expects them to reform him Twilight promptly screams a query of Celestia's sanity right in the Princess's face.
+For the uninformed, Discord is somewhere between The Trickster and the Equestria equivalent of Satan.